LovelaceSquare/lovelacesquare/Codes/I-SVD/README.txt

 # I_SVD

-Iterative SVD-based PCA imputation.
-Missing values are replaced by estimates from a low-rank SVD reconstruction until convergence.
+Iterative SVD‑based PCA imputation.
+The algorithm repeatedly fills missing values by projecting the partially observed data onto a specified number of principal components.
+After each SVD reconstruction the updated matrix replaces the missing entries and the process continues until the change between iterations falls below a tolerance.
+This works well when the underlying data are approximately low rank.

 ## Inputs
 - `D` (matrix): data matrix possibly containing NaNs.